 “Open & Notorious” means that it must be obvious to anyone that someone is squatting on the property.
 This includes a property owner that makes any reasonable effort to investigate.
 The squatter must not be hiding the fact that they are living there.

-The trespasser must possess the land exclusively.
+The squatter must possess the land exclusively.
 This means that they cannot share occupation with strangers, other trespassers, the owner, or any tenants.

 The squatter must reside on the property for an uninterrupted amount of time.
 That means they cannot give up the use of the property, return to it after months of being gone, and try to claim that they have been there the entire time.
 In Hawaii, they must possess the land for 20 continuous years before they can make an adverse possession claim.